domtronn/jpop.el/README.md

 * Project specific styling/formatting
 * Create throw-away project instances from directories
 * Switch between buffers in a project
+* Per Instance Caching of projects for quick switching

 # Installation #

 Clone this repository and add it to Emac's `load-path`.
 Then require the file:

 ```
 (add-to-list 'load-path "/path/to/cloned/repo")
 (require 'projectable)
 ```

 Then enable it globally to load the key mappings

 ```
 (projectable-global-mode)
 ```

 # Defining a project #

 This package *(currently only)* defines projects using JSON files.
 It defaults to looking in `projectable-project-directory` first.

 If you load a *directory*, instead of a JSON file, it will just cache all of the files recursively within that directory.

 An example JSON project file would look like this:

 ```javascript
 {
 	"id":"My Project",